Example: A1 Beginner English students can ask simple questions in English about a menu and understand simple answers.

-Take a Free English level Test online with answers now to find your English level
+Free English Level Test online with answers IELTS Courses now to find your English level

 then sign up for the best course for you and become fluent !

-Sign up for an English course if you already know your CEFR level.
+Sign up for an English course if you already know your IELTS or CEFR level.

 The CEFR levels were developed in 2001 by the Council of Europe.